kar137/portfolio-website/README.md

 All Rights Reserved © Karan Bista 2025

 This project is NOT open-source.
-The code, design, and all associated assets are the intellectual property of [Your Name] and are protected under copyright law.
+The code, design, and all associated assets are the intellectual property of Karan Bista and are protected under copyright law.

 ❌ You May NOT: